 Hatshepsut's successful expeditions to Punt, believed to have been located in present-day Eritrea, Somalia, or Sudan, were some of her crowning achievements.
 Punt had been a partner in trade since the time of the Middle Kingdom but expeditions there were expensive and time-consuming.

-Conducted via both land and sea routes, they brought back abundant riches, exotic goods, and valuable resources that contributed to the economic growth and cultural influence of Egypt.
+Conducted via both land and sea routes, these expeditions brought back abundant riches, exotic goods, and valuable resources that contributed to the economic growth and cultural influence of Egypt.

 Neither Hatshepsut nor anyone else from ancient times left any map, any directions or distances, or anything else that definitively pinpoints Punt's location.